In this article, we will discuss 17 health and spiritual benefits of playing Bible games.

 Suppose you’re playing a game about the Garden of Eden.
 Colorful trees and flowers.
 Kind animals.
 A breathtaking landscape of mountains.
 Delicious fruits.
 Name it all!

 Your eyes melt, and your mouth salivates with these amazing wonders of God’s creation.
-With all these, you want to experience the perfect paradise firsthand.
+With all these, you want to experience the perfect paradise at first hand.

 What makes you feel this way?

-According to Healthy Game, your brain releases a neurotransmitter called dopamine.
+According to an article by Healthy Game, your brain releases a neurotransmitter called dopamine.
 It goes into the brain’s pleasure center, nucleus accumbens.

 Now, how about when you overcome a challenging round?
 Isn’t it fulfilling?